-- Do you use the drug every day and often more than once a day?
+- Do you use the drug every day?

 - Do you always have some Valium on hand?

-- Do you have the need to take Valium to get your day started?
+- Do you feel the need to take Valium to get your day started?

 - Will you do something illegal to get it?